APSCatx/club/Operations/MatchDirector_Procedure.md

 ### Leaving the Range
 Ensuring the range is left in a clean, secure state is essential for maintaining good relations with ARC and for the safety and security of the facility.

+- **Last Man Out**: Do a sweep of the action bays to ensure that anyone wearing a blue band leaves before the match director.
 - **Bay Inspection**: Check each bay for items that have not been put away or that may have been left behind by participants.
   - Any found items should be placed in the supply trailer for lost and found purposes.
 - **Main Gate**: Unlock the main gate to return it to its normal operating state.